Close

 Transfer of Care

-When transferring full or partial responsibility for a client’s care to another health care provider, an RRT is expected to communicate with the:
+When transferring full or partial responsibility for a client’s care to another health care provider, an RT is expected to communicate with the:

 9